rcherrueau/execo/doc/tutorial.rst

 -------------------

-This module is not automatically imported when importing execo_g5k (to allow using execo_g5k without the httplib2 dependency), so you have to import it explicitely.
+This module is not automatically imported when importing execo_g5k (to allow using execo_g5k without the httplib2 dependency), you have to import it explicitely.

 It provides various useful function which deal with the Grid5000 API.